 The contribution of this paper is twofold.
-Firstly, we study abstract BMO spaces of $\sigma$-finite von Neumann algebras and prove that again an $H^1$-BMO duality theorem holds as for the tracial setting.
+Firstly, we study abstract BMO spaces of $\sigma$-finite von Neumann algebras.
+Instead of a direct $H^1$-BMO duality theorem, we will prove such a duality only for the column and row BMO spaces.
+This suffices for our purposes.
 The proof parallels the tracial proof in \cite{JMP14}.
-The main difficulty lies in the fact that $L_p$ spaces beyond tracial von Neumann algebras do not naturally intersect and we must deal with Tomita-Takesaki modular theory to define suitable compatible couples.
+The main difficulty lies in the fact that $L_p$ spaces beyond tracial von Neumann algebras do not naturally intersect and we must deal with Tomita-Takesaki modular theory.

-It should be mentioned that the $H^1$ Hardy space we construct here is abstract in nature and the question of whether every BMO space has a natural Hardy space as its predual remains open.
+It should be mentioned that the $H^1$ Hardy spaces we construct here are abstract in nature and the question of whether every (column) BMO space has a natural Hardy space as its predual remains open.
 We refer to \cite{Mei08} and \cite[Open problems, p.
 741]{JM12} for details about this question, where it was resolved under additional assumptions on the semi-group.